sparkfun/SuperHeadphones/docs/arduino_library.md

     ### USB-to-Serial Drivers

-    If you've never connected an CH340 device to your computer before, you may need to install drivers for the USB-to-serial converter.
+    If you've never connected a CH340 device to your computer before, you may need to install drivers for the USB-to-serial converter.
 Check out our section on "[How to Install CH340 Drivers](https://learn.sparkfun.com/tutorials/sparkfun-serial-basic-ch340c-hookup-guide#drivers-if-you-need-them)" for help with the installation.

 ### WM8960 Audio Codec